Hepatitis B

 Hepatitis B vaccination is part of the WA childhood immunisation schedule.

-The National Health and Medical Research Council's (NHMRC) Immunisation Handbook (external site) recommends hepatitis B vaccination for adults in the following groups:
+The Australian Immunisation Handbook | Hepatitis B (external site) recommends hepatitis B vaccination for adults in the following groups:

 • household or other close (household like) contacts of people with hepatitis B